The Guide to Museums Free-for-All in Los Angeles

 Oscars Gallery at the Academy Museum | Photo: Joshua White, JWPictures / © Academy Museum Foundation

-Color in Motion at the Academy Museum
+Interactive model shark display in "Jaws: The Exhibition" at the Academy Museum

 Academy Museum of Motion Pictures